zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 **The GROUP BY, CLUSTER BY, DISTRIBUTE BY, and SORT BY statements reference columns with conflicting names.**

 In the old version of MaxCompute, by default, the system selects the last column of the select list as the operation object.
 MaxCompute 2.0 reports an error in this case.
 Make relevant modification timely.
-For example:
+Examples:

 Incorrect syntax: